Lockheed A-12: New materials and production techniques

-Because the A-12 was well ahead of its time, many new technologies had to be invented specifically for the Oxcart project with some remaining in use in present day.
-One of the biggest problems that engineers faced at that time was working with titanium.
+Because the A-12 was well ahead of its time, many new technologies had to be invented specifically for the Oxcart project with some remaining in use to present day.
+One of the biggest problems engineers faced at the time was working with titanium.

 In his book Skunk Works: A Personal Memoir of My Years at Lockheed, Ben Rich stated, "Our supplier, Titanium Metals Corporation, had only limited reserves of the precious alloy, so the CIA conducted a worldwide search and using third parties and dummy companies, managed to unobtrusively purchase the base metal from one of the world's leading exporters – the Soviet Union.
-The Russians never had an inkling of how they were actually contributing to the creation of the airplane being rushed into construction to spy on their homeland."
+The Soviets never had an inkling of how they were actually contributing to the creation of the airplane being rushed into construction to spy on their homeland."
+93% of A-12's structure was titanium.

 Before the A-12, titanium was used only in high-temperature exhaust fairings and other small parts directly related to supporting, cooling, or shaping high-temperature areas on aircraft like those subject to the greatest kinetic heating from the airstream, such as wing leading edges.
 The A-12, however, was constructed mainly of titanium.
-Titanium is quite rigid and difficult to machine, which made it difficult to form into curves given available techniques.
+Titanium is rigid and difficult to machine, which made it difficult to form into curves given available techniques.
 This made it difficult to form the leading edges of the wing and similar surfaces.
 The solution was found by machining only small "fillets" of the material with the required shape and then gluing them onto the underlying framework which was more linear.
 A good example is on the wing: the underlying framework of spars and stringers formed a grid, leaving triangular notches along the leading edge that were filled with fillets.

 With the move to the A-12, another improvement in RCS was made by replacing the fillets with new radar-absorbing composite materials made from iron ferrite and silicon laminate, both combined with asbestos to absorb radar returns and make the aircraft more stealthy.

+To further reduce the detectability of the aircraft's afterburner plumes a special cesium additive nicknamed "panther piss" was added to the fuel.

 Flight testing

-After development and production at the Skunk Works, in Burbank, California, the first A-12 was transferred to Groom Lake test facility (Area 51).
-On 25 April 1962 it was taken on its first (unofficial and unannounced) flight with Lockheed test pilot Louis Schalk at the controls.
+After development and production at Skunk Works, in Burbank, California, the first A-12 was transferred to Groom Lake test facility (Area 51).
+On 26 April 1962 it was taken on its first (unofficial and unannounced) flight with Lockheed test pilot Louis Schalk at the controls.
 The first official flight took place on 30 April and subsequent supersonic flight on 4 May 1962, reaching speeds of Mach 1.1 at 40000 ft.